Dr. Smith’s Absence and Late-Addition Policies

 If you have to miss one or more of

-Dr. Smith’s classes for one of the reasons listed below, if you’ve added a course during the first week of classes, or if you've arranged an absence in advance, please note the following:
+Dr. Smith’s classes for one of the reasons listed below, if you’ve added a course during the first week of classes, if you've arranged an absence in advance, or if you have to submit an assignment after its due date, please note the following:

 Students are responsible for getting notes from a colleague in the course.
 Lectures won’t be repeated for individual students but I’m very happy to talk about the material and answer any questions once you’ve had a chance to review notes from the class.
 Contact the

 Absences will ordinarily be excused for the following reasons:

 - Illness or medical emergencies.
 Medical absences require a signed note that includes your name and specific date(s) that include the class or classes you missed.

 - Bereavement, such as the death of a close family member.
 The university has adopted a centralized policy for reporting and documenting funeral and related absences.
 Please follow the instructions in the policy and this should take care of everything.

 - Certain academic events required by your major or program.
 These should be cleared in advance with Dr. Smith, along with a written statement of support and explanation by the CMU department or faculty members sponsoring or requiring the event.

 - Other activities required and authorized by the university, such as sporting events.
 These should be discussed and cleared in advance with Dr. Smith and require the usual documentation.